 Talk Every Day as Your Teen Gains Confidence in Their Dating Self

-By now you’re probably aghast at all the possible hazards that lie in wait for your unsuspecting teen as he or she approaches dating age.
-Yet, teenage dating is a normal part of discovering who they are, where they will fit in the world and what they value in a partner.
+By now you’re probably worried about all the possible hazards that lie in wait for your unsuspecting teen.
+Remember that dating is a normal part of discovering who they are, where they will fit in the world and what they value in a partner.

 They’re lucky to have you in their corner.
 Knowledge, communication and attention to your kid’s emotional progress through this maze will help them in the journey.